 Designing services that hold up in practice

-I’m a service design and accessibility consultant helping organizations embed inclusive, scalable practices into the way their products and teams operate.
+I'm a service design and accessibility consultant.
+I help organizations embed inclusive practices into how their products and teams actually work — not just how they're presented.

 How I Work

-That may mean leading discovery and service mapping, embedding with product and engineering teams, advising leadership, or helping organizations build internal capability through training, documentation, and governance.
+I adapt my role to what will actually create the most value — leading discovery and service mapping, embedding with product and engineering teams, advising leadership, or helping organisations build lasting internal capability through training, documentation, and governance.

-- Working across disciplines including product, engineering, legal, HR, marketing, and leadership
+- Working across the disciplines that matter — product, engineering, legal, HR, marketing, leadership.

 Principles